awsdocs/amazon-ec2-user-guide/doc_source/how-dedicated-hosts-work.md

   PS C:\> Remove-EC2Hosts -HostId host_id
   ```

 After you release a Dedicated Host, you cannot reuse the same host or host ID again, and you are no longer charged On\-Demand billing rates for it\.
-The Dedicated Host's state is changed to `released` and you are not able to launch any instances onto that host\.
+The Dedicated Host's state is changed to `released`, and you are not able to launch any instances onto that host\.

 **Note**
-If you've recently released Dedicated Hosts, it may take some time for them to stop counting towards your limit\.
+If you have recently released Dedicated Hosts, it may take some time for them to stop counting towards your limit\.
 During this time, you may experience `LimitExceeded` errors when trying to allocate new Dedicated Hosts\.
 If this is the case, try allocating new hosts again after a few minutes\.

 The instances that were stopped are still available for use and are listed on the **Instances** page\.
 They retain their `host` tenancy setting\.